 Uncovered Politics proudly covers Republicans, Democrats and those working outside the major parties with an emphasis on the stories that most other media outlets overlook.
 The site was founded in May of 2010 by Darcy G. Richardson and Austin Cassidy.

-Darcy G. Richardson is the author of nine books covering American political history.
-Richardson’s books on American history and politics — one of which earned an Outstanding Academic Title (OAT) from scholarly Choice magazine in 2005 — were citied in Newsweek’s “What You Need to Read” section in July 2010.
-He’s currently completing a book on the late George S. McGovern’s bid for the Democratic presidential nomination in 1984.
-Titled McGovern: The Last Hurrah, it will be available on Kindle shortly before Christmas 2012.
+Darcy G. Richardson is the author of more than a dozen books covering American political history.
+Richardson’s books on American history and politics — one of which earned an Outstanding Academic Title (OAT) from scholarly Choice magazine in 2005 — were cited in Newsweek’s “What You Need to Read” section in July 2010.

 Darcy can be reached via email at email@example.com

 Austin is the former publisher of The Jacksonville Observer.
-He spent several years active in state and local Republican politics in Florida and was the co-founder of the websites Independent Political Report, Third Party Watch and Conservative Pulse, the latter of which allowed him to attend and blog from the 2008 Republican National Convention in Minneapolis.
+He spent several years active in state and local Republican politics in Florida and was the founder of Third Party Watch, and a co-founder of Independent Political Report.

 Cassidy has been a guest on local and national radio programs, including a nationally aired panel discussion on public radio from the 2008 Republican convention.
 He has been quoted as a political expert in articles for The Hill, the Press of Atlantic City, the Portland Oregonian, and many others.

 Austin can be reached via email at firstname.lastname@example.org